 I am a member of the senior leadership team and a Year 4 teacher at Micklehurst All Saints.
 I’m also the Key Stage 2 phase leader and the SEND Coordinator.
 I've used various versions of Clicker over the years and was instrumental in its use at Micklehurst.
-The school previously had a license for Clicker 7, which we were using very successfully, however, we decided to upgrade to a Clicker 8 Site License earlier this year to further enhance the children’s learning.
+The school had a license for a previous version of Clicker, which we were using very successfully, however, we decided to upgrade to a Clicker universal Site License earlier this year to further enhance the children’s learning.

-One of the main reasons we upgraded to Clicker 8, was because we didn’t have enough computers at school to make the most effective use of Clicker 7, so the fact that we could also have Clicker Writer for our iPads when we moved to Clicker 8 was ideal.
+One of the main reasons we moved to universal licensing, was because we didn’t have enough computers at school to make the most effective use of Clicker, so the fact that we could also have Clicker Writer for our iPads was ideal.
 We were also really interested in providing our pupils with access to the app on their iPads at home (the Site License includes home access for everyone).